Welcome to the fourth part of my White Orchid BiOrbAir Terrarium Trial.

 This Neofinetia falcata specimen delighted us with its exquisite inflorescences, from the 2nd June 2017, until the beginning of July 2017.
 How I enjoyed these Neofinetia falcata flowers and their exclusive scent.
 Now that the flowers have faded, this Neofinetia falcata species has its own beauty, which I admire each time I see this White Orchid Trial BiOrbAir Terrarium.

 As you can see in the photographs below, this Neofinetia falcata specimen is in the process of losing a leaf.
 The leaf has turned yellow, but it is currently still firmly attached to the plant; when the leaf dies and naturally comes away from the plant I shall remove it.
 Orchids regularly loose leaves, this is a natural process and is not a cause for concern.

-I have moved this Phalaenopsis gibbosa specimen into another of my terrariums, where it will receive more water.
+I have moved this Phalaenopsis thailandica specimen into my Orchidarium, where it will receive more water.

 Although it fits beautifully inside the BiOrbAir, Phalaenopsis micholitzii is quite a large orchid for a terrarium, and consequently would not suit every type of terrarium.
-I feel so lucky to have been able to include this orchid inside my White Orchid Trial BiOrbAir Terrarium, as the plant really adds a wow factor to this terrarium.
+Phalaenopsis micholitzii is a critically endangered orchid.
+I’m growing this orchid as part of my National Collection of Miniature Phalaenopsis Species, as I am working to increase stock of this rare plant, but this is not an orchid I would recommend you purchase.
 Phalaenopsis micholitzii is a beautiful plant even when it’s not flowering, as its shape is very pleasing.
 The orchid’s leaves have an attractive shine and handsome finish.